Sunday, July 23, 2017

 Notre Dame’s Catholic identity is not without blemish.
 (There is some tarnish on the Golden Dome).
 Nevertheless, today Notre Dame stands out among American Catholic universities as having maintained a robust sense of Catholic identity.
 This is undoubtedly due to many factors, but the practical strategy of hiring Catholic academics to carry on the intellectual work of the school (first identified in the COUPS Report) must rank foremost among them.

 The necessity of such a strategy is obvious to anyone who would give serious thought to the matter.
 Yet it remains controversial.
 It remains an uncomfortable truth, precisely because it calls upon the Catholic university to step out of the mainstream of American higher education, and to do so with more than mission statements and verbal nods to the school’s religious heritage.
 It requires actions.
-And those brave enough to raise this truth, like Rev. William D. Miscamble, C.S.C., have often been treated like a prophet in his hometown (Luke 4:24).
+And those brave enough to raise this truth, like Rev. Wilson D. Miscamble, C.S.C., have often been treated like a prophet in his hometown (Luke 4:24).

 Preserving, nurturing, and enhancing Catholic mission requires intentional acts and deliberate strategies calculated to achieve that goal.
 The Catholic mission of the university is not something that will simply take care of itself.
 It must be tended to by Catholic intellectuals.
 That LOL ignored this truth – and that this omission was repeated again and again in subsequent statements on Catholic higher education, and that it had a deleterious effect on the hiring practices at almost all the nation’s Catholic colleges and universities – is a one of many reasons why the 50th anniversary of the Land O’Lakes statement is not worth celebrating.